the-ethan-hunt/first-timers-guide/guides/computation/Amdahl's_law.md

 S<sub>latency</sub> (s)= 1/((1-p)+(p/s))

-- S<sub>latency</sub> is the measure of theoretical speedup of the execution of the whole task.
+- S<sub>latency</sub> is the measure of maximum possible improvement in theoretical speedup of the execution of the whole task.
 - s is the speedup of the part of the task that gets benifited from improved system resources.
 - p is the proportion of execution time that the part benifiting from improved resources originally occupied.

+If N tends to infinity then the maximum speedup tends to 1/(1-P).

 [MORE ABOUT AMDAHL'S LAW](http://tutorials.jenkov.com/java-concurrency/amdahls-law.html)